 4 Year; Toledo, OH

 During your studies, you’ll not only get the theory-led teachings required for your degree but hands-on experience as well.
-The classes help senior students get real-world experience through student organizations, service opportunities, and entrepreneurship.
-You’ll also be required to participate in mandatory co-ops, helping to diversify your employable skills.
+These classes help students gain real-world experience through student organizations, service opportunities, and entrepreneurship.
+These programs feature a plethora of opportunities for hands-on learning and real world, applicable experience.